-Moving forward, we’ll take a look at the Defender personality type and how they relate to each of the other Myers-Briggs types in various social situations.
+Moving forward, we’ll take a look at the Defender personality type and how they relate to each of the other 15 types in various social situations.

 ISFJ Compatibility Chart

-To better illustrate the ISFJ’s compatibility with other MBTI types, we put together a chart and used color-coding to highlight similarities and differences.
+To better illustrate the ISFJ’s compatibility with other personality types, we put together a chart and used color-coding to highlight similarities and differences.
 The interpretation of the colors is as follows:

 - Blue – these personality types are kindred spirits who share the same views, interests, and values as ISFJs.
 Of course, this doesn’t automatically make them soulmates, but they are most likely to build a rapport with ISFJs since they have much in common.